objektwerks/python/README.md

 6. uv venv
 7. source venv/bin/activate
 8. uv sync
->The following warning comes and goes ( perhaps, it's a feature ):
+>The following warning comes and goes:
 ```
 VIRTUAL_ENV=venv does not match the project environment path `.venv` and
 will be ignored; use `--active` to target the active environment instead.